jdlorimer/incremental-reading/README.md

 This is an updated version of the [Incremental Reading add-on](https://github.com/aleksejrs/anki-2.0-vsa-and-ire), which aims to provide features that support incremental reading in Anki.
 The idea of working with long-form content within a spaced-repetition program appears to have originated with SuperMemo, which offers an elaborate implementation the technique (see their [help article](https://www.supermemo.com/help/read.htm) for more information).
 This add-on for Anki is comparatively bare-bones, providing a minimal set of tools for iterating over long texts and creating new flashcards from existing ones.
 For an overview of these features, see below.

-I am not the original author of this add-on, but I've used the previous version long enough, and seriously enough, to have made substantial changes.
-Some of those changes might be of general interest, so I am gradually releasing them as version 3.
-All credit for the basic idea belongs to others.

 ## Features

 The main things this add-on allows you to do: